Loom (video game): Plot

 Bobbin then destroys the great Loom using the same draft.
 He is joined by his mother and the other Weavers and is told that one half of the world will be ruled by Chaos while the Weavers will stay in the other half, and that with time, they may gain enough power to challenge Chaos again.
 Bobbin casts "Transcendence" upon himself, and with the aid of his mother and the other villagers in their swan forms, he flies away, carrying the ripple across the world.
 His friends watch the flock of the swans fly away; it remains unclear whether Bobbin has left them in Chaos' realm or has saved them.

 Development

 Music

-The in-game music consists of excerpts from the Swan Lake ballet by Tchaikovsky, arranged for MIDI by George "The Fat Man" Sanger.
+The in-game music consists of excerpts from the Swan Lake ballet by Tchaikovsky and Ricardo Drigo, arranged for MIDI by George "The Fat Man" Sanger.
 While supporting basic PC speaker sound and AdLib, the EGA version originally lacked built-in Roland MT-32 support.
 A form included in the package could be mailed to Lucasfilm Games as an order for an extra game disk providing MT-32 support which was later also released as a downloadable patch.
 This disk also came with an additional overture which was played prior to the opening cutscene.